Vladimir Grachev: Federal Assembly of Russia

-Under the leadership of Grachev the Federal Law "On Environmental Protection" has been developed and brought to the adoption.
-It is the country's "environmental constitution" that enables to efficiently combine environmental protection with environmental management and effective maintenance of all the sectors of economy.
+Under the leadership of Grachev, the Federal Law "On Environmental Protection" has been developed and adopted It is the country's "environmental constitution" that enables efficient combination of environmental protection, environmental management, and effective maintenance of all the sectors of economy.

-On the initiative of the environmental community and the efforts of Grachev on 23 July 2007, Vladimir Putin established by decree a professional holiday - Day of the Ecologist, celebrated 5 June.
+On the initiative of the environmental community and the efforts of Grachev, on 23 July 2007, Vladimir Putin established by decree a professional holiday – Day of the Ecologist – observed on 5 June.

-Postfederal Assembly period
+Post Federal Assembly period

-From the beginning of his career, Grachev has been paying much attention to environmental problems of the nuclear industry.
-Working in the Federal Assembly, he resolves issues related to the development of nuclear energy and nuclear safety at the legislative level.
-Grachev is author and active promoter of the concept that large-scale introduction of nuclear power will solve global environmental problems.
-Largely due to his convictions he became an advisor to the Director General, SC "Rosatom" in 2008 after retiring from government.
+From the beginning of his career, Grachev was paying much attention to environmental problems of the nuclear industry.
+Working in the Federal Assembly, he resolved, at the legislative level, issues related to the development of nuclear energy and nuclear safety.
+Grachev was author and active promoter of the concept that the large-scale introduction of nuclear power would solve global environmental problems.
+Largely due to his convictions, he became an advisor to the Director General, SC "Rosatom" in 2008 after retiring from government.

-Social activity
+Environmental activity

-In addition to his main profession, Grachev is chairman of the Public Council of Rostekhnadzor.
+In addition to his main profession, Grachev was chairman of the Public Council of Rostekhnadzor.

-Grachev is actively cooperating with the authorities.
-He is member of the Supreme Environmental Council of the State Duma Committee on Natural Resources, Environment and Ecology; member of the advisory board under the Chairman of the Accounts Chamber of the Russian Federation.
+Grachev was a member of the Supreme Environmental Council of the State Duma Committee on Natural Resources, Environment and Ecology and a member of the advisory board under the Chairman of the Accounts Chamber of the Russian Federation.

-Interaction with international organizations, participation in international projects, symposia, conferences, forums - all this is an integral part of Grachev's activity.
-He is member of the Parliamentary Assembly of the Council of Europe, the Russian Federation Commission for UNESCO.
+Grachev interacted with international organizations, participating in international projects, symposia, conferences, forums – as an integral part of his activity.
+He was a member of the Parliamentary Assembly of the Council of Europe and the Russian Federation Commission for UNESCO.

 In 2001, Grachev founded the Ecological Movement of Concrete Deeds.
-This is a social movement whose goal was protection of the environment and human health, environmental safety and prevention of environmental and technological disasters through concrete actions.
-On its basis in 2010 the International Environmental Non-Governmental Organization GREENLIGHT was established.
-Grachev is currently chairman of its executive board.
+This is a social movement whose goal was protection of the environment, human health, environmental safety, and prevention of environmental and technological disasters through concrete actions.
+On this basis, in 2010 the international environmental non-governmental organization Greenlight was established.
+Grachev was chairman of its executive board.

-GREENLIGHT is an international public environmental organization created to promote the establishment and development of clean and safe forms of energy production, to actively promote, conserve and restore the natural environment and interested in continual improvements in the areas of environmental protection and health care.
-The organization focuses on a number of activities, among them: natural resources management; environmental monitoring, providing independent and transparent view of the environmental performance of a wide range of projects; public participation in environmental policy implementation; creation of a favorable ecological environment and human habitat.
+Greenlight is an international public environmental organization created to promote the establishment and development of clean and safe forms of energy production, to actively promote, conserve and restore the natural environment, and be interested in continual improvements in the areas of environmental protection and health care.
+The organization focuses on a number of activities, among them: natural resources management; environmental monitoring, providing independent and transparent view of the environmental performance of a wide range of projects; public participation in environmental policy implementation; and creation of a favorable ecological environment and human habitat.